TurbulentGoat/removeAiFromGoogle/README.md

 # Remove "AI" From Google
-The internet used to be for finding things.
+The internet used to be for finding real info, and porn.
 Let's keep it that way.

-Fuck "AI"-generated summaries, "AI" Mode tabs, and "AI" Overviews into every search result, replacing real links with machine-generated guesses.
+Fuck "AI"-generated summaries, "AI" Mode tabs, "AI" Overviews into every search result, replacing real links with machine-generated guesses.

 This Tampermonkey userscript strips the AI Mode tab from the search bar and appends -ai to every query, telling Google's own search operators to filter AI-related results out of your feed.
-No drama.
+No hallucinations.
 No data collection.
 Just search results, the way they used to be.

 # Get Tampermonkey:
 [Tampermonkey Website](https://www.tampermonkey.net) OR [Chrome Web Store](https://chromewebstore.google.com/detail/dhdgffkkebhmkfjojejmpbldmpobfkfo)